Everson4t/antivirus-for-objectstore/README.md

 ## Setup

 You can spin up your instance on a different **Compartment** and a new **Virtual Cloud Network** using a VCN template or you can just start your instance on a existing subnet.
 It is all up to you.
-We are going to use a new compartment called **scan**.
+We are going to use a new compartment called **scan** and also a VCN using the template.
 Besides that you'll need to setup the following resources:

 ### Object Storage

-1. Select a bucket with objects to scan and enable *Emit Object Events* for this bucket
+1. Select a bucket with objects to scan and enable *Emit Object Events* for this bucket.
+Name **bucket1**
-2. Create a bucket to move infected object to it (quarantine)
+2. Create a bucket to move infected object to it.
+Name **quarantine**

 ### Security